ben-pepper-sg/Demo-Lifting/README.md

 - Automatic page refresh at 5 minutes before the hour and on the hour
 - Supplemental workout rotation system that changes weekly
 - Timezone-aware class scheduling and display
+- Weekly workout schemes that automatically generate if missing
 - Comprehensive test coverage including auto-refresh testing

 ## Tech Stack